-The purpose of this letter agreement is to request IBEW's agreement to modify the per diem provisions for Title 300 employees and to modify LA 03-35 for employees within the General Construction Gas Department.
+The purpose of this letter agreement is to request IBEW's agreement to modify the per diem provisions for Title 300 employees and to cancel and supersede LA 03-35 and LA 14-19.

 In 2002, PG&E began the New Employee Orientation (NEO) program to provide most new hires an overview of the Company and its policies.
 This resulted in new employees attending a one-day orientation in San Ramon some time during their first 30 days of employment.
 Also, during 2002, the Company reinforced its compliance efforts by implementing the requirement for completion of I-9 forms along with verification of identity through supporting documentation as required by the federal government.
 Failure to do so could result in fines and/or reprimands to the Company.